 The fountain runs from 8 a.m. to 11 p.m. daily, from mid-April through mid-October, depending on the weather.

 Fountain Water Display:

 For 20 minutes starting every hour on the hour, the fountain features a large water display and the center jet sprays 150 feet into the air.

 Beginning at dusk, the water display is accompanied by a major multi-colored light and music show.

 About the Buckingham Fountain:

 Donated to the city by Kate Buckingham, the Chicago Buckingham Fountain is the city's centerpiece along the Lake Michigan shore, and is a popular destination spot for visitors and locals alike.

 Made out of gorgeous pink Georgia marble, the real attraction of the fountain is the water, light, and music show that takes place every hour.
 Controlled by a computer in its underground pump room, it's a dazzling display that makes for a fantastic photo opportunity and a picture perfect background, which is why you'll inevitably see a wedding party having portraits taken there during milder weather.

 Want to know more?
-Read my list of Buckingham Fountain trivia.
+Read our list of Buckingham Fountain trivia.